Cardiac CatheterizationSkip to the navigation

 A device called a pulse oximeter may be clipped to your finger.
 It measures oxygen levels in your blood.
 It also monitors your pulse.

 An intravenous (IV) needle will be put into a vein in one of your arms.
 It is used for giving you fluids or medicine during the procedure.
 You will get medicine to help you relax (sedative) through the IV line.
 You may be awake during the test.
 But even if you are awake, the sedative may make you so sleepy that you may not remember much about the test.

 During the test

-A local anesthetic will be injected into the skin at the insertion site.
-A blood vessel is punctured by a special needle or exposed by making a small cut in the skin so that the catheter can be passed into the blood vessel.
-The catheter is slowly advanced through the blood vessel into your body.
-The catheter tip is moved into various positions in the heart's vessels and chambers while the doctor watches its progress on the imaging screen.
-Pressures within the heart chambers can be measured.
-Blood and heart tissue samples may also be removed through the catheter, if necessary.
+A shot of local anesthetic will be given at the insertion site.
+A blood vessel is punctured by a special needle or exposed by making a small cut in the skin so that the catheter can be passed into the blood vessel .
+The catheter is slowly moved through the blood vessel into your body.
+The catheter tip is moved into different positions in the heart's vessels and chambers while the doctor watches its progress on the imaging screen.
+Pressures inside the heart chambers can be measured.
+Blood and heart tissue samples may also be removed through the catheter, if needed.

-You may be asked to hold your breath or move your head slightly to provide clear views of the heart and its blood vessels.
+You may be asked to hold your breath or move your head slightly.
+This helps to give clear views of the heart and its blood vessels.

 During an angiogram, a small amount of dye (contrast material) will be injected through the catheter into your coronary arteries.
 Pictures show the arteries as the dye moves through them.
 You may be asked to cough to help clear the contrast material out of your heart.
 Or you may be asked to take a deep breath and hold it.